chwoozy/wSkyblockCore/README.md

 # wSkyblockCore
 wSkyblockCore is a private SB utilities core for a Skyblock server.<br/>
-Developed in 2015 wSkyblockCore seeks to create an intuitive and elegant way to handle the Skyblock gamemode.
+The core seeks to create an intuitive and elegant way to handle the Skyblock gamemode.
 The core is capable of balancing load of up to 300 players at any point in time.

 # Features